Schuylkill River: 19th century

 The success of these projects and the rosy promise of anthracite (a new wonder fuel in the day) to alleviate energy problems spurred canal construction for the next decade in the east, and commercial opportunities funded three decades of investment from Illinois to the Atlantic Ocean, including the ambitious 1824 Main Line of Public Works bill to connect Philadelphia with the newly emerging states of the Northwest Territory via the Allegheny & Ohio valleys at Pittsburgh and to Lake Erie— leveraging the wide-ranging branches of the Susquehanna River in the state's center.
 In the 1830s railway technology and new railroads grew in leaps and bounds, and the Schuylkill Valley was at the heart of these developments, as well as the new Anthracite iron and mining industries.
 From 1820 to the 1860s Iron works, foundries, manufacturing mills, blast furnaces, rolling mills, rail yards, rail roads, warehouses and train stations sprang up throughout the valley.
 Tiny farm villages grew into vibrant company towns then transitioned into small cities as a major industry and supporting businesses transformed local economics and populations swelled.

 Restoration of the river has been funded by money left for that purpose in Benjamin Franklin's will.

 The river is known to have been on fire more than once throughout history, for example in November 1892 when the surface film of oil that had leaked from nearby oil works at Point Breeze, Philadelphia, was ignited by a match tossed carelessly from a boat, with fatal results.

 20th century

 Silt and coal dust from upstream industries, particularly coal mining and washing operations in the headwaters, led to extensive silting of the river through the early 20th century.
 The river was shallow and filled with extensive black silt bars.
 By the early 20th century, upstream coal operations contributed over 3 million tons of silt annually to the river.

 In 1948, led by then governor James H. Duff, a massive cleanup effort began.
 Twenty three impounding basins were excavated along the river, to receive dredged silt.
 The 1945 Desilting Act helped begin this cleanup task.

 21st century

 The quality of the river has improved much over the past decades.
 A fish ladder to support shad migration has been constructed at the Manayunk dam.
 Mayfly hatches (signifying good water quality) now occur yearly along the Montgomery sections of the river.

+The body of Dominique "Rem'mie" Fells was found in the river in June 2020.